-The board establishes reviews and together with management implements policies and procedures on whistleblowing.
+The board establishes, reviews and together with management implements policies and procedures on whistleblowing.

 Application : Applied

-Explanation on application of the practice : The Board has adopted its Whistleblower Policy on 26 August 2019 to provide protection for its Directors and employees in the event of reporting any wrongdoing within the Group as well as protect the interests of the Company.
+Explanation on application of the practice •• The Board has adopted the Whistleblower Policy on 26 August 2019, which provides guidelines on procedures and protection for its Directors and employees in the event of reporting any wrongdoing within the Group as well as protect the interests of the Company.
 The details of the Whistleblower Policy are available for reference on the Company's website at www.yglworld.com .

 Explanation for departure :

-Large companies are encouraged to complet quired to complete the columns below.
-Non-large companies are e columns below.
+Large companies are rea uir ed to complete the columns below.
+Non-large companies are encouraged

+to complete the columns

 Measure :

 Timeframe :